liljencrantz/crush/README.md

     30

 Like in any sane programming language, variables can be of any type supported by the type system.
+There is no implicit type conversion.
+Do note that some mathematical operators are defined between types, so multiplying an integer with a floating point number results in a floating point number, for example.

-    crush> some_text := "hello"
+    crush> some_text := "5"
     crush> some_text * some_number
     Error: Can not process arguments of specified type